dspinellis/ministat/README.md

 # ministat
 A small tool to do the statistics legwork on benchmarks etc.

-Written by Poul-Henning Kamp, lured into a dark Linux alley and clubbed over the head and hauled away to Github by yours truly.
+Written by Poul-Henning Kamp, lured into a dark Linux alley and clubbed over the head and hauled away to Github by Thordur Bjornsson.
+This version includes additional improvements introduced in the FreeBSD version from 2009 onward and a fix that allows handling huge files.

 ## Build & Install